-Port staff worked closely with the Port Commission to develop a Port-wide Habitat Mitigation Strategy, adopted October 18, 2012 as the Port Resolution 2012-08.
+Port staff worked closely with the Port Commission to develop a Port-wide Habitat Mitigation Strategy, orignally adopted October 18, 2012 and updated it in March of 2014.
 The habitat strategy focuses on providing high value habitat in support of future Port industrial growth that focuses on salmon recovery efforts, being cost-effective and preserving working waterfront activities.
-The strategy also provides tools to help decision makers better understand how to maximize ecological and economic value via identifying the best locations and timing for future mitigation sites.
+The strategy also provides tools to help decision makers better understand how to maximize ecological and economic value by identifying the best locations and timing for future mitigation sites.